Skip to Main Content

 How can we effectively utilize AI chatbots?

-The CLEAR Framework provides a simple approach to improve interactions with general generative models (e.g. GPT-4o), ideal for beginners to follow and refine prompts.
+The CLEAR Framework provides a simple approach to improve interactions with General Purpose AI (GPAI) models (e.g. GPT-4o), ideal for beginners to follow and refine prompts.

 Remember 3 of the following components when designing your initial prompts.